LapisBlue/Nocturne/README.md

 ## Requirements

-Nocturne requires JDK 8 with JavaFX support for compilation and at least JRE 8u40 with JavaFX support for use.
+Nocturne requires at least Java 8u40 with JavaFX support for compilation and use.

 ## Download